shayabbou/BrickerGame/README.md

 hearts with the main paddle.
 - Complete each level by breaking all bricks without losing all lives.
 - The game ends when all lives are lost or all levels are completed.
-- The default layout is 8 bricks in a row and 7 in a column, but you can change it using the command line arguments '<cols> <rows>'.
+- The default layout is 8 bricks in a row and 7 in a column.

 ## Usage